Last Updated on March 15, 2021 by Julia Wilson

 - Toxic principle: Pyrrolizidine alkaloids and irritant sap

-Named after the British botanist Gordon Douglas Rowley, the string of pearls is a succulent vine which is popular as a houseplant due to its interesting pearl-shaped leaves and cinnamon scented flowers.
+Named after the British botanist Gordon Douglas Rowley, string of pearls is a succulent vine native to southwest Africa.
+The string of pearls has become popular as an ornamental houseplant due to its interesting pearl-shaped leaves and cinnamon scented flowers.
 A healthy string-of-pearls can grow up to 3 feet long.

 - Curio radicans, formerly Senecio radicans – String of bananas, String of beans